tooleks/photo-blog/README.md

 ```

-Insert just generated OAuth client ID and the client secret values into the `./frontend/.env` file.
+Insert just generated `Password grant` client ID and the client secret values into the `./frontend/.env` file.

 Rerun the following command (within the `./` directory) to restart the docker containers and rebuild the application.